theSmitChawda/rtos-embedded-system/README.md

 ----------------------------------------------------------------------------------------------------------------------
-Created by: Smit Chawda (Submitted to: Sheridan College - FAST)
+Created by: Smit Chawda (Submitted to: Sheridan College - F.A.S.T)